This story was updated Nov. 27

 Peter Kelly, the Michelin-rated chef hired with much fanfare in January with a five-year contract, is no longer the culinary director at the Abbey Inn’s Apropos Restaurant.

-“Adrian Glaza is the executive chef and he will continue,” said Tom Dolan of DD/HA Hotel and Real Estate Advisors, brought it to manage the transition.
+“Adrian Glaza is the executive chef and he will continue,” said Tom Dolan of DD/HA Hotel and Real Estate Advisors, brought in to manage the transition.
 “We’re going in a different direction.
 We want to update the menu and the strategic direction of the restaurant.”
+[On Nov.
+26 Dolan told the Herald that Glaza is no longer with Apropos as staff changes are continuing.]

 In early October DD/HA began working at the property, hired by the owners of the Abbey Inn, Martin and Irene Ginsburg.
 It’s not DD/HA’s first connection to the luxury hotel, restaurant and spa.
 Dolan worked on the Abbey project many years ago while it was under construction.